 I think I might be a little late getting on this bandwagon, but refried beans with melted cheese on a warm homemade whole-wheat tortilla is the bomb!
 Oh and don’t forget to top it with a little sour cream.

-If you don’t already have one, you can buy the same slow cooker we have for about $25 and use it for this and other slow cooker recipes.
+If you don’t already have one, you can buy the same slow cooker we have for a reasonable price and use it for this and other slow cooker recipes.

 I am even going to pull out a bullet point list to tell you all the reasons why I like this recipe so much: